apache/mina-site/source/mina-project/developer-guide.md

 $ exit
 ```

-The packages should now be available on http://www.us.apache.org/dist/mina/mina/<version>
+The packages should now be available on https://dist.apache.org/repos/dist/release/mina/mina/ <version>

 ### Step 12: Deploy Web Reports (JavaDoc and JXR)